 “I don’t know anyone…”

 That’s okay!
-I am sure there have been many times in your life when you have been in a situation where you don’t know anyone and it turned out okay.
-But seriously, don’t worry, strangers are never strangers long at the Newman Center.
-We love seeing new faces and welcome them with open arms.
+Strangers are never strangers long at the Newman Center.
+We love seeing new people and welcoming them with open arms.
 Please feel free to contact or talk to any of the Peer Ministers, FOCUS missionaries, or Fr.
-Bryan Ketterer, we are glad to have you and want to make you feel comfortable and help you get the most out of Mass!
+Ketterer, we are glad to have you and want to make you feel comfortable and help you get the most out of Mass!

 Adoration allows us to set aside time to tell the Lord about our battles, to thank Him for the many gifts He’s given us, and to adore Him.
 One of these gifts is music, so what better way to adore Christ than to give it back to Him through praise and worship music during Adoration! -Hannah Truong